AchrafAjrhourh/ETL-ELT-Pipelines-DataEngineering/README.md

-# Sales Data Processing: ETL & ELT Approaches with MySQL and Hadoop
+# Data Processing: ETL & ELT Approaches with MySQL and Hadoop

 # Description:
 Python scripts for updating ID values for data consistency, processing data from CSV files using ETL and ELT methodologies, robust data handling and storage in a MySQL database and leveraging Hadoop Streaming for advanced data processing.